aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_createblockmatrices.rst

     -  A *blockValue* of 0 for a certain column means that AIMMS will automatically assign that column to a block.

-    -  The user can specify the *blockValue* for every column in the orginal GMP, in which case this function will create block GMP's based on this partition.
+    -  The user can specify the *blockValue* for every column in the *GMP*, in which case this function will create block GMP's based on this partition.
        If a different (positive) *blockValue* is assigned to two columns, and it turns out that the two corresponding blocks are not independent, then this function